 - Underwriter’s counsel in connection with $60,000,000 General Fee Revenue Bonds, Series 2006-A, issued by Auburn University

 - The Best Lawyers in America© for Project Finance Law and Public Finance Law (2007-present)

-- Best Lawyers® 2017 “Lawyer of the Year” for Project Finance Law in Birmingham
+- Best Lawyers® 2020 and 2017 “Lawyer of the Year” for Project Finance Law in Birmingham

 - Martindale-Hubbell AV® Preeminent Rating